All you Need to Know About Doing Business As (DBA)

 • Delaware: DBA filing requirements vary from country to county

-• Hawaii: DBA not required to operate under different names
+• Hawaii: DBA is not required to operate under different names

 • Maryland: DBA should be filed to change the business name to an unused one in case the existing name is already taken.